crazcalm/Blog/content/post/laziness_saves_christmas.md

           return false, nil
         }

-Fill in the blank case is now done!
+The fill in the blank case is now done!

 ## To Summarize

 We started out with the problem of "How do you write questions that satisfy these 3 forms?
 (ABCD, True of False, Fill in the blank)"?

 I did not know how to solve that problem.
 So, lazy me created an easier problem to solve (satisfy the ABCD form).
-Once I solved the easy problem, I went back and added one level more of complexity to the problem (satisfy both the ABCD and True and False form).
+Once I solved the easy problem, I went back and added one level of complexity to the problem (satisfy both the ABCD and True and False form).
 And I repeated this process until the original problem that I could not solve was solved!

-Important note: Even if I was unable to satisfy the True and False or Fill in the Blank form, my fiancee would still have a gift!
+Important note: Even if I was unable to solve one of the higher levels of complexity (True and False or Fill in the Blank), my fiancee would still receive a gift!

 ## New Equation:

 ### "Little time spent together" + "Awesome Christmas gift" = "Happy future Wife"

 <image src="/img/yes.jpg">